-When downloading copyrighted content using peer-to-peer file sharing, people are at risk because their IP address is visible.
+When downloading copyrighted content in peer-to-peer networks, people are at risk because their IP address is visible.

-Software at the ISP scans the network for people downloading copyrighted material.
-It can match their IP to their name and address.
+Software at the ISP scans the network for people downloading copyrighted material and matches IP to names and address.

-I protect myself from lawyers and their cease and desist letters by using BTGuard BitTorrent Proxy, a so-called anonymous proxy service.
+I protect myself from lawyers and their cease and desist letters by using BTGuard BitTorrent Proxy.

-Download the preconfigured µTorrent client (it has all settings for anonymity in place) and enter the login credentials.
+I downloaded the preconfigured µTorrent client which has all the settings for anonymity in place and entered the credentials.

-Your computer now routes all your torrent traffic through their server before sending it to you; your IP address remains invisible.
+My computer now routes all my torrent traffic through the BTGuard server before sending it to me.

-BTGuard supports programs that use a SOCKS5 proxy; it cannot be used for web surfing because no popular browser supports this protocol.
+BTGuard supports programs that use a SOCKS5 proxy.
+It's not suited for web browsing because no modern browser supports the SOCKS5 protocol.

-P2P transmissions reach 80% of the available download capacity.
-The encryption option can stay off, the IP is safely hidden without.
+File transmissions reach 80% of my available download capacity.
+The encryption option can stay off.

-The company Netcrawled LLC↓ is incorporated in the United States.
-They say: "No records of usage are stored."
+The company says: "No records of usage are stored."

-The service is 30% cheaper than a VPN and they offer 25% discount for the yearly plan.
+It is 30% cheaper than a VPN plus they offer 25% discount.
 To get this deal, select 12 months on the order page.

 Overall 4 of 5 stars